govuk-one-login/ipv-cri-uk-passport-api/README.md

 - sam cli
 - gds cli

+### Deploy to passport dev account

+`gds aws di-ipv-cri-passporta-dev-admin -- ./deploy.sh di-ipv-cri-passport-myusernameORticket`

-### Deploy to dev account
+### Deploy to shared dev account

-Any time you wish to deploy, run:
+edit deploy.sh and set DevEnvironment=cri-dev

-`gds aws di-ipv-cri-dev -- ./deploy.sh my-ukpassport-api-stack-name`
+`gds aws di-ipv-cri-dev -- ./deploy.sh di-ipv-cri-passport-myusernameORticket`

 ### Delete stack from dev account
 > The stack name *must* be unique to you and created by you in the deploy stage above.